 The most popular metric for calculating these distances is the Euclidean distance, but the clustering literature also mentions other metrics like the Manhattan distance.

-The opposite of agglomerative clustering, referred to as divisive clustering, operates from the top down.
+The opposite of agglomerative clustering, divisive clustering, operates from the top down.
 In this instance, divisions between data points within a single data cluster are made.
 Even though divisive clustering is not frequently employed, it is essential to be aware of it in the context of hierarchical clustering.
 The merging or splitting of data points at each iteration is shown in a dendrogram; a tree-like diagram is typically used to visualise these clustering processes.

 PCA vs a dendrogram